Ankita-Bera/sql-powerbi-sales-analysis/README.md

 **Revenue by City** <br>
 Chart Type: Pie Chart <br>
-Insight: Shows which cities are ordered the most.
+Insight: Identify the city that generates the highest pizza sales revenue.
 ![Revenue by City](revenue_by_city.png)

 **Revenue by Pizza Category** <br>